devedse/DeveLanCacheUI_Backend/README.md

 1. Create/mount the relevant directories
 1. Update the docker-compose.yml with your own URL's / paths.
 Changing the TZ and LANG only impact the way the container logs.
 (E.g. 23/04/2023 instead of 04/23/2023)
 1. Run the docker-compose file
-1. Copy paste the app-depot-output.csv file in the mounted `depotdir`.
-This will automatically fill the database with all Depot => App mappings (Grab here: https://github.com/devedse/DeveLanCacheUI_SteamDepotFinder_Runner/releases)
 1. Github Sponsor me 5k euro's kthnx
 1. Profit